 To Build Better Client Relationships: Farm Familiar Faces

 This is the technique we’ve all been taught since the dawn of time when we start any new venture, though few designers actually do this.
 And it doesn’t matter if you are new to your practice or if you are established, it is always wise to review and update your routine contact list.
 Start by making a list of all the people you come into regular contact with, from your pharmacist to your dry cleaner, your gym trainer to the head of the PTA (if you have kids), your hair stylist to your housekeeper, include family and friends.

-Create a short, two sentence, summary of what you do and who you serve and share it widely.
+Create a short, one sentence, summary of what you do and who you serve and share it widely.
 You’d be surprised to know that often the people closest to you don’t think to refer business because they either aren’t clear about what you do or presume that you have so much business you aren’t interested in referrals.
 Take the guesswork out and let them know who a great client for you is (hint, it’s not everyone!)

 Quick taglines you can use include: